Skip to main content

 What are the timeline limits for the Treasury grant funds?

-A recipient may use Capital Project Funds (CPF) grant funds to cover costs incurred beginning March 15, 2021, and ending December 31, 2026.
-For pre-award costs incurred after March 15, 2021, but prior to execution of the Grant Agreement, CPF recipients are required to provide reasonable assurance that the costs were incurred pursuant to the negotiation of and in anticipation of the CPF grant award and are necessary for the efficient and timely performance of the program.
+A recipient may use Capital Project Funds (CPF) to cover costs incurred and paid for on and after February 4, 2022, through December 31, 2026.
+For pre-award costs incurred on or after February 4, 2022, but prior to execution of the Grant Agreement, CPF recipients are required to provide reasonable assurance that the costs were incurred pursuant to the negotiation of and in anticipation of the CPF grant award and are necessary for the efficient and timely performance of the program.
 In your grant application, include information about any project costs that have already occurred, explaining how they are directly related to your proposal.

 Award Decisions